Configuration Options

 Possible values are ERROR, WARN, INFO, DEBUG, or TRACE.

-To view your HiveMQ Platform Operator log output, enter:
+To view your HiveMQ Platform Operator logs, enter:

 Role-Based Access Control Options